If you want it, Kerblam it!

 Kerblam! reads the .kerblam.tar file, recreates the execution environment from it by unpacking the packed data, and executes the exported docker container with the proper mountpoints (as described in the kerblam.toml file).

-In the container, Kerblam! fetches remote files (i.e. runs kerblam data fetch) and then the pipeline is triggered via kerblam run.
-Since the output folder is attached to the output directory on disk, the final output of the pipeline is saved locally.
+In the container, Kerblam! fetches remote files (i.e. runs kerblam data fetch) and then the workflow is triggered via kerblam run.
+Since the output folder is attached to the output directory on disk, the final output of the workflow is saved locally.

-These packages are meant to make pipelines reproducible in the long-term.
+These packages are meant to make workflows reproducible in the long-term.
 For day-to-day runs, kerblam run is much faster.

 However, even a broken kerblam package is still useful!
 You can always enter with --entrypoint bash and interactively work inside the container later, manually fixing any issues that time or wrong setup might have introduced.